 |Target symptoms||Pharmacology options|

-|Impulsivity, hyperactivity, inattention||Stimulants Stimulants Stimulants are used by the general public to increase alertness and energy, decrease fatigue, and promote mental focus.
+|Impulsivity Impulsivity Attention Deficit Hyperactivity Disorder, hyperactivity Hyperactivity Attention Deficit Hyperactivity Disorder, inattention Inattention Attention Deficit Hyperactivity Disorder||Stimulants Stimulants Stimulants are used by the general public to increase alertness and energy, decrease fatigue, and promote mental focus.
 Stimulants have medical uses for individuals with ADHD and sleep disorders, and are also used in combination with analgesics in pain management.
-Stimulants (e.g., methylphenidate) or nonstimulants (e.g., guanfacine)|
+Stimulants (e.g., methylphenidate Methylphenidate A central nervous system stimulant used most commonly in the treatment of attention deficit disorder in children and for narcolepsy.
+Its mechanisms appear to be similar to those of dextroamphetamine.
+Stimulants) or nonstimulants (e.g., guanfacine)|

-|Characteristics||ODD||DMDD||Conduct disorder Conduct Disorder Conduct disorder (CD) is a pediatric mental disorder characterized by a recurrent behavior in which patients do not comply with social norms and rules or the basic rights of others.
+|Characteristics||ODD||DMDD DMDD Disruptive mood dysregulation disorder (DMDD) is a childhood mental disorder involving chronic negative mood, irritability, and severe, recurrent temperamental outbursts.
+Age of onset is prior to 10 years old and a typical feature is perpetual feelings of anger and irritability.
+Disruptive Mood Dysregulation Disorder||Conduct disorder Conduct Disorder Conduct disorder (CD) is a pediatric mental disorder characterized by a recurrent behavior in which patients do not comply with social norms and rules or the basic rights of others.
 Examples include violence, destruction, theft, lying, and serious breaking of rules present over ≥ 1 year.
 Conduct Disorder|

 |Onset||Preschool age||Ages 6–10 years||